sudoKurt/Information_Management2/README.md

 # Information_Management2
-Activities and laboratories related to this specific subject will be posted here
+Activities and laboratories related to this specific course subject will be posted here